Dec. 13, 2010

 Linebacker

 Pat Fitzgerald made history during his Wildcat playing career, capping his four-year run by becoming the first player to win two Bednarik and Nagurski awards, accomplishing the feat in 1995 and 1996.
 As a junior in 1995, Fitzgerald was a part of a Northwestern defense that led the nation in scoring defense and guided the Wildcats to their first Big Ten Championship since 1936 and first Rose Bowl Game appearance since 1949.
 He then helped the team repeat as conference champions as a senior a year later.
 A two-time consensus All-American while in Evanston, Fitzgerald was inducted into Northwestern's Athletic Hall of Fame in 2003, becoming the Wildcat head coach in 2006 after serving as an assistant the previous five seasons.
 Fitzgerald has led Northwestern to a third straight bowl game for the first time in school history.
-The Oak Lawn, Ill., native was also inducted into the College Football Hall of Fame. (return to chart)
+The Oak Lawn, Ill., native was also inducted into the College Football Hall of Fame. (

 Richter-Howard Receiver of the YearPat Richter, Wisconsin (1960-1962)